LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/meshing_ITER.rst

      $ cmake . && make # Fetches all examples from external repository
      $ tar xvzf tutorial-DivGeo_ITER_baseline_scenario.tar.gz
      $ cd tutorial-DivGeo_ITER_baseline_scenario/baserun

+The list of files are:

+ - ITER.org : Template file for the ITER
+ - Baseline2008-li0.70.x4.equ: Equilibrium file
+ - ITER\_*.dg : Prepared DivGeo files

 The EFIT equilibrium file  which describes ITER tokamak in this case is ``baserun/Baseline2008-li0.70``.